Rephonic

 How many listeners does Spirits: Mythology, Legends, & Folklore get?

-Rephonic provides a full set of podcast information for three million podcasts, including the number of listeners.
+Rephonic provides a full set of podcast information for four million podcasts, including the number of listeners.
 View further listenership figures for Spirits: Mythology, Legends, & Folklore, including podcast download numbers and subscriber numbers, so you can make better decisions about which podcasts to sponsor or be a guest on.
 You will need to upgrade your account to access this premium data.

 What are the audience demographics for Spirits: Mythology, Legends, & Folklore?